Gitanaskhan26/Hindalco-CPSMS/README.md

 -   **AI Integration**: Artificial intelligence capabilities are handled by **Genkit**.
 The `assessPermitRisk` flow is a server-side function that communicates with the Google AI platform to analyze permit data and return a structured risk assessment.
 -   **Styling**: A combination of **Tailwind CSS** for utility-first styling and **ShadCN UI** for a pre-built, accessible, and themeable component library.
 The theme is customized to match Hindalco's branding guidelines.
 -   **State Management**: Global user authentication and session state are managed using **React Context API** (`UserProvider`).
 For complex form state, we use **React Hook Form** with **Zod** for schema validation.
 -   **Database (Mocked)**: In this MVP, the database is simulated using mock data arrays stored in the `src/lib/` directory.
-These files export functions that mimic database queries, making it straightforward to replace them with a real database connection (e.g., Firebase Firestore, PostgreSQL) in the future.
+These files export functions that mimic database queries.

+### MVP vs. Production Architecture

+It is important to note the distinction between the current prototype architecture and the proposed architecture for a full-scale production deployment.

+-   **Current MVP Architecture**: The application uses a **monolithic Next.js structure**.
+The backend logic (Server Actions) is tightly coupled with the frontend framework.
+This is highly efficient for rapid prototyping and development.
+-   **Proposed Production Architecture**: For a production model, a more scalable, decoupled architecture is recommended.
+This would involve:
+    -   A dedicated **backend service** built with **Node.js and Express.js**.
+    -   A **PostgreSQL** database managed with the **Prisma ORM**.
+    -   The Next.js frontend would communicate with the backend via a secure **REST or GraphQL API**.
+    This separation of concerns provides better scalability, maintainability, and allows for independent development and deployment of the frontend and backend services.

 ## 3. Technology Stack